How Does It All Work?

 Who regulates Northern Alliance?

-Northern Alliance is regulated under provincial and federal statutes including securities and mortgage brokers acts.
+Northern Alliance is regulated under provincial and federal statutes including securities, Income Tax Act among others.

 Every year Northern Alliance Financial and Northern Alliance Trust are required to complete a full IFRS audit to ensure that all transactions and reporting is accurate throughout the year.
 Audited statements are sent to the appropriate regulator for review.